trinaleigh/pomodoro/README.md

 end of the pomodoro:
 * sound plays
+* desktop notification displays
 * page displays message to take either short break or a long break
 * round (#1-4) is checked off

+## instructions

-## instructions: download all files and open index.html in Chrome
+download all files and open index.html in Chrome or run from a local server. note: desktop notifications require a server.

 files:
 * index.html